Graphic Rating Scale Meaning, Importance & Example

 What is Graphic Rating Scale?

-Graphic Rating Scale is a type of performance appraisal method.
-In this method traits or behaviours that are important for effective performance are listed out and each employee is rated against these traits.
-The rating helps employers to quantify the behaviours displayed by its employees.
+Graphic Rating Scale is a performance appraisal method in which an employee is rated against a list of traits or behaviours which are deemed important and relevant for effective employee performance and productivity.
+The rating scale helps employers to quantify the behaviours displayed by its employees.

 Some of these behaviours might be: